Spartek-Edge-Labs/cattledrive/README.md

     dest: /home/mike/drop/helm/traefik/
     cleanup: false # OPTIONAL - Remove the temporary helm repository-config
                    # (useful to know when/where the chart was pulled).
 If omitted, defaults to true.
+    pullImages: true # OPTIONAL - pulls docker images that the helm chart depends on.
 ```

 ## Disclaimer/Warranty